pyopenapi/pyswagger/README.md

     - [ ] A scanner to validate schema
   - [ ] A WebSocket client
   - [ ] Pluggable primitive system, allowing to use new 'type' & 'format' in Swagger.
-  - [ ] integrate YAML loader: [pyyaml](https://bitbucket.org/xi/pyyaml), the downside is, we need one more dependency. (right now we only depends on 'six')

 ---------